Ismenama5s/haseeb-qureshi.github.io/_posts/2019-10-31-ethereum-is-now-unforkable-thanks-to-defi.md

 All centralized stablecoins are now worthless.
 Tether, USDC, TUSD, PAX, all gone.
 Most operators freeze the contracts, making the tokens now untransferable and unredeemable.
 For smaller stablecoins, no one even bothers.

 Any borrowers who used USDC as collateral have walked away with free tokens.
-Of course, unless the borrowed tokens were Dai, they're effectively worthless --- there isn't even a market for D-REP (the forked REP token) because Augur is no longer functioning.
+Of course, unless the borrowed tokens were Dai, they're effectively worthless—there isn't even a market for D-REP (the forked REP token) because Augur is no longer functioning.
 All long-dated Augur bets have become effectively debased.
 Not enough D-REP holders show up to report on outcomes.
 No UI even points to the D-ETH version, though there are complicated instructions someone posted in a Github issue somewhere.
 Eventually, the contract stops being poked entirely.

 A few contracts still work, like 0x and Uniswap, since they don't require any external actors.
 But liquidity is scant, as the prices of all the D-tokens have collapsed, and nothing is correctly priced anymore.
 The moment the fork goes live, smart arbitrageurs race to snipe 0x orders and Uniswap markets that are incorrectly priced post-fork.